Samuel Little: Later confessions

-On May 31, 2019, Cuyahoga County, Ohio prosecutors announced indictments, with four counts of aggravated murder and six counts of kidnapping, that accuse Little of killing Mary Jo Peyton in 1984 and Rose Evans in 1991 in Cleveland.
+On May 31, 2019, Cuyahoga County, Ohio, prosecutors announced indictments, with four counts of aggravated murder and six counts of kidnapping, that accuse Little of killing Mary Jo Peyton in 1984 and Rose Evans in 1991 in Cleveland.
 Both victims were strangled and dumped.
-The body of Rose Evans, 32, was found on August 24, 1991, in a vacant lot on East 39th St. She left her hometown of Binghamton, New York when she was 17.
-Evans had been strangled, according to coroner Elizabeth K. Balraj.
+The body of Rose Evans, 32, was found on August 24, 1991, in a vacant lot on East 39th St. She left her hometown of Binghamton, New York, when she was 17.
+Evans had been strangled, according to coroner Elizabeth Balraj.
 As for Peyton, an anthropologist had to create a model of what she looked like, but she remained unidentified until 1992 when Cleveland put her thumbprint in an FBI data base and got a match.
-Little picked up Peyton at a bar near East 105th and Euclid avenues.
-He described her as a short, plump woman in her 20s with brown hair.
+Little picked up Peyton at a bar near East 105th and Euclid Avenues.
+He described her as a short, plump woman in her twenties with brown hair.
 Little confessed to killing another Cleveland woman in 1977 or 1978.
-The woman murdered in 1977 or 1978 was found on March 18, 1983, in Willoughby Hills, Ohio according to the National Missing and Unidentified Persons System.
-She was likely black and somewhere between 17- and 35-years-old.
+The woman murdered in 1977 or 1978 was found on March 18, 1983, in Willoughby Hills, Ohio, according to the National Missing and Unidentified Persons System.
+She was likely Black and somewhere between 17 and 35.
 The woman's body had been dumped down a grassy slope, near a fence in a wooded area just off Interstate 271; when her body was found by a man walking his dog, only her skeleton, some clothing, and jewelry remained.

-Little confessed to killing one woman in Akron, Ohio; two in Cincinnatione of the bodies was dumped outside of Columbus, Ohio; and one woman he met in Columbus and disposed of in Kentucky.
+Little confessed to killing one woman in Akron, Ohio, two in Cincinnati, one of the bodies having been dumped outside of Columbus, Ohio, and one woman he met in Columbus and disposed of in Kentucky.
 Of the two women Little murdered in Cincinnati, one was identified as Anna Stewart, 33, whose body was dumped in Grove City, Ohio.
 Stewart was last seen on October 6, 1981, getting out of a cab at General Hospital to see her sister in the hospital (now University of Cincinnati Academic Health Center).
 She was killed on October 11.
 He killed the other woman between 1980 and 1999.
 The "Jane Doe" was anywhere from 15 to 50 as the details of her age and the date of her murder are unclear.
-She was black, slender, wore glasses and lived in the Over-the-Rhine neighborhood of Cincinnati with a "heavy female Hispanic."
+She was Black, slender, wore glasses and lived in the Over-the-Rhine neighborhood of Cincinnati with a "heavy female Hispanic".
 Little left her beside a cigarette billboard in Ohio.
-On June 7, 2019, Little was indicted in Hamilton County, Ohio for murdering the two women killed in Cincinnati.
+On June 7, 2019, Little was indicted in Hamilton County, Ohio, for murdering the two women killed in Cincinnati.

 Little had drawn portraits of many women he killed.
 These portraits were released by the FBI in hopes of someone identifying the women.
 At least one portrait solved a cold case in Akron, Ohio.

-In November 2020, Little confessed to two Florida murders, for one of which another man had been wrongfully convicted.
+In November 2020, Little confessed to two Florida murders, one of which another man had been wrongfully convicted.
 On April 22, 2022, a woman Little killed in Memphis, Tennessee, whose body was found on the Arkansas side of the Mississippi River, in 1990 was identified as 30-year-old Zena Marie Jones.